Installing a Juliet Balcony

 Juliet Balcony with white handrail

-Solutions for Juliet Balconies on wide fully opening glazing are limited and include a variety of post-based solutions (railings supported by posts) or a handrail that can bear these loads across its length.
+Solutions for Juliet balconies on wide, fully opening glazing are limited and include a variety of post-based systems, where railings are supported by posts, or a handrail that can bear these loads across its length.
 However, this is generally restricted to around 3.5m to 3.8m of glazing width.

 Cill protrusion